 As you may see, the above equation is very easy to use.

-The next step is to compare your ldl results with the ldl chart below and see where is your zone and what’s your risk.
+The next step is to compare your ldl results with the ldl chart given above.
+Thus, you will be understanding your own risk for heart disease.

 At the end, after learning what are your ldl levels and heart disease risk, you should take your precautions steps.
-It’s very important to move forward and to succeed.
-I know that you can succeed.
+It’s very important to move forward and to succeed in optimizing your lipid profile.